Angers tramway

-The Angers tramway (Tramway d'Angers) is a single-line tramway in the French city of Angers in Pays de la Loire.
+The Angers tramway (Tramway d'Angers) is the tramway network in the French city of Angers in Pays de la Loire.

-Opened on 25 June 2011, Line A is operated by Keolis and replaced some bus lines, with the buses redeployed throughout the rest of the metropolitan area.
+Opened on 25 June 2011, the system is operated by RATP Dev and replaced some bus lines, with the buses redeployed throughout the rest of the metropolitan area.
 The Alstom APS ground-level power supply has been used on two parts of the line totalling 1.5 km in order to avoid overhead lines in the centre of Angers and Avrillé.
-Angers is the second city using such system, after Bordeaux.
+Angers is the third city using such system, after Bordeaux and Reims.